PostHog/posthog.com/contents/blog/churn-rate-vs-retention-rate-churn-analysis-guide.md

 Cohort retention tables are also useful for tracking revenue retention, especially if you charge based on usage.
 Positive revenue retention (i.e. more than 100%) indicates users increase their spend over time.
 Needless to say, this is a good thing.

-> **Pedantic Sidebar:** For those thinking "if retention and churn rate are just the inverse of each other, why can't I create a churn rate table instead?"
+> 😱 **Pedantic Sidebar:** For those thinking "if retention and churn rate are just the inverse of each other, why can't I create a churn rate table instead?"
 My answer is this... yes, you could, but it would be a dumb thing to do.
 Why?
-Because retention tables make a lot more intuitive sense.
+Because retention tables make more intuitive sense.
 Be a rebel if you like, but you're dead to me.

-## How to improve customer retention and reduce churn
+## How to improve retention and reduce churn

 "Let's reduce churn" isn't quite akin to "nobody ever got fired for buying IBM", but it's worth remembering why reducing churn is desirable: